msftphleiten/proximity-placement-groups/README.md

 Proximity Placement Groups (PPG) are an Azure feature that is in private preview.
 The goal is to place different resources near to each other to avoid network latency.

+The preview is limited to
+- US West Central
+- US West
+- Southeast Asia
+- West Europe
+- US East
+Followed by others in the coming weeks/months

 ![Image of PPG](https://github.com/msftphleiten/proximity-placement-groups/blob/master/PPG.jpg)

 ## Start deployment